 I think its also important to point out the fact that it really isn't about the equipment.
 I’ve shot with everything from a 4X5 to a cell phone and what really matters is being in the right place at the right time and knowing how to use the tools in hand to capture the moment.
 I’m not going to say that a cell phone is a great camera, but they are a lightweight option with reasonable quality.
 When something is lightweight, you have more of a tendency to actually bring it with you, and when a moment happens, you at least have an opportunity to capture it.

 I don’t have a lot of money to spend on equipment, so when I do buy something, its usually because I’ve done lots of research about what I think its worth to me in the long run.
 I like things that are built well and have good quality, but I’m also looking for value.
 Lenses keep their value.
 They are still a good investment.
 Digital cameras, however, are a horrible investment.
 Its like a new car that depreciates as soon as you drive it off the lot.
 Not only do the changes in technologies immediately outdate them, but electronics are thought of as “disposable” in our society.
-Why buy a used 6 megapixel digital camera with dust on the sensor when for just a little more you can get a brand new one with 18 megapixels?
 I think of digital cameras as “film cost”.
 They have taken the place of what you would have paid for several years of film and processing.

 Here’s what I’m currently using…

 Canon EOS 6D and 7D camera bodies

 Canon EF 17-40mm f/4 L USM